seratch/slack-new-channel-notification/README.md

 If you want to customize the notification message, you can edit the "message" parameter as well.

+If you're an Enterprise Grid customer, you must pass `team_ids` in the trigger definition alongside the channel ID.
+For more details, please refer to the comment in the code.

 ### Deploy the app

 Now that the app is prepared for deployment, you can run `slack deploy` command.
 You will be asked to create a trigger.
 Don't skip creating it.
 If you fail to create it for some reason, you can do the same with `slack trigger create --trigger-def triggers/channel_created_event.ts`.